dormroomfund/eng-apps/README.md

 ### "Essay"

 We want to get to know you a bit better!
-Include a paragraph or two in a file called `essay.txt`, with the following information.
+Include a paragraph or two in a file called `essay.md`, with the following information.

  - What do you like to hack on?
  - Which project are you most proud of?